-Promise Academy has a variety of prevention programs to promote a healthy school climate and ensure both students and staff have a safe environment for learning.
-Classroom teachers at the elementary spend time throughout the year dedicated to character education.
+HCZ Promise Academy has a variety of prevention programs to promote a healthy school climate and ensure both students and staff have a safe environment for learning.
+Classroom teachers at the elementary school spend time throughout the year dedicated to character education.
 Each month is dedicated to a different character trait (Respect, Responsibility, Trustworthiness, Fairness, Caring, etc.).
 All adults working in the elementary school participate in the program to reward students exhibiting positive behavior, and monthly assemblies are conducted to recognize these students.

-The middle and high school has a mentorship program and students with strong behavioral challenges are paired with one adult in the building to serve as their mentor.
-We enjoy a close relationship with the New York City Police Department, and police officers assigned to the school conduct anti-bullying workshops for students, parents, and staff during the school year.
+The middle and high school has a mentorship program, and students with strong behavioral challenges are paired with one adult in the building to serve as their mentor.
+We enjoy a close relationship with the New York City Police Department, and officers assigned to the school conduct anti-bullying workshops for students, parents, and staff during the school year.
 Approximately 90% of our students participate in our after-school program, which provides academic help and leadership development.
-Students participate in weekly discussions and activities around lifetime decision-making, identifying values, communication, critical thinking, social etiquette, conflict resolution, and community service.
-Additionally, Promise Academy students have access to a social worker, guidance counselor, school psychologist, and special education manager to ensure that children are succeeding academically and socially.
-We have recently incorporated restorative justice practices in all grades in Promise Academy to provide scholars with a sense of responsibility for their actions and the skills to engage in conflict resolution.
+Students participate in weekly discussions and activities around subjects such as lifetime decision-making, identifying values, communication and critical thinking, social etiquette, conflict resolution, and community service.
+Additionally, HCZ Promise Academy students have access to a social worker, guidance counselor, school psychologist, the Director of Positive Behavior Supports, and the special education manager to ensure that children are succeeding academically and socially.
+We have recently incorporated restorative justice practices in all grades in HCZ Promise Academy to provide scholars with a sense of responsibility for their actions and the skills to engage in conflict resolution.
 The special education team supports students with Individualized Education Plans, in order to ensure that at-risk children are provided with services and support.

-Promise Academy Charter Schools has a Director of Social Emotional Learning.
-Always looking for ways to prevent scholars from engaging in behaviors that hinder the learning process, the school has begun to incorporate restorative practice as a part of classroom activity to train staff and students in conflict resolution.
+HCZ Promise Academy Charter Schools has a Director of Social Emotional Learning.
+Always looking for ways to prevent scholars from engaging in behaviors that hinder the learning process, the school has incorporated restorative practice as a part of classroom activity in order to train staff and students in conflict resolution.
+Families of scholars also receive restorative practice training to ensure that similar practices and language are used at home.

-Promise Academy Charter Schools acknowledges that there are areas close to the challenging school.
-To ensure that our scholars have a safe place to go all hours of the day, we provide free breakfast for our scholars at 7:30 am, an extended day from 8:00 am to 4:00 pm, and free after school services from 4:00 pm to 6:00 pm.
-Additionally, Promise Academy Charter Schools provides a free summer enrichment program for parents who would like to ensure that their scholars have a place to go during the summer months.
+HCZ Promise Academy Charter Schools acknowledge that there are challenging areas close to the school.
+In order to ensure that our scholars have a safe place to go all hours of the day, we provide free breakfast for our scholars at 7:30 am, an extended day from 8:00 am to 4:00 pm, and free after-school services from 4:00 pm to 6:00 pm.
+Additionally, HCZ Promise Academy Charter Schools provides a free mandatory summer enrichment program for parents who would like to ensure that their scholars have a place to go during the summer months.